gabr42/ScrivenerToLeanpub/Manuscript/README.md

-This is a Scrivener source for the book "Writing your next Leanpub bestseller with Scrivener".
+This is a Scrivener source for the book [Writing your next Leanpub bestseller with Scrivener](https://leanpub.com/scriv4lean).